a.k.a Mountain Coasters

 BRANDAUER ALPINE COASTER

 The first Alpine Coaster to open in 1996 was created by German manufacturer Brandauer at the Karkogel Resort in Austria.
 The ride, Sommerrodelbahn, is 36,512 feet (1,133m) above sea level and travels down 6,496 feet (1,980m) of track into a valley while traversing though fast turns, steep slants and tunnels at a speedy 19 mph (30 km/h).

 Brandauer Alpine Coasters are recognized by their singular tube tracks made from aluminum.
-Brandauer has installed more than 35 Alpine Coasters and are mostly found in Europe.
+Brandauer has built 50 Alpine Coasters that are mostly found in Europe.

 WIEGAND ALPINE COASTER